Things I’ve done

 My second novel is about Pourya, a student who has lost his blind mother Anahita recently and believes that his real family history is not the same as what he has been told by his parents.
 So he begins a quest to find out the truth about his parents and his own past; a battle with the illusionary and manipulated reality that the society and his family have been imposing on him for many years.
 He meets strange people he doesn’t know and never has met before, and they unfold the untold story of his parents, his nation, and humankind.

-This is my first novel, a metaphorical long story of a young doctor who after finding his world empty, embarks on a self-discovery journey to find something that can makes his life worth living.
+This was my first novel, a metaphorical long story of a young doctor who after finding his world empty, embarks on a self-discovery journey to find something that can makes his life worth living.

 I launched Caravan Books Publishing House in Tehran in 1997, and by 2009, it have become a prominent publisher of fiction, and nonfiction in Iran.
 After the events of 2009 in Tehran, the protests against the rigged presidential elections and the death of Neda Agha Soltan, Caravan Books was shut down by the Iranian Government and all my books were banned.